Ham Wx Station Info

 3. Meso West data archive

 MesoWest is a cooperative program between the University of Utah and NWS that provides weather data to NWS for operational use and also makes these data available to the public.
-Use the NWS ID (5 characters) and APRSWXNET name in the MesoWest direct link to the data.
-If you want more than a couple weeks, you can send in a Data Request Form.
+Use the NWS ID (5 characters) in the MesoWest direct link to a single day of data.
+There are instructions on that page for retrieving longer periods of data.
 Other data besides CWOP data are also stored here.

 4. Miscellanous Items in the Local Archive